 - a person appointed in consultation with the Head of the ANU School of Art & Design

 - a curator from the National Gallery of Australia or major Art institution

-- a member of the ANU academic community with an established interest in the Drill Hall Gallery and the ANU Art Collection
+- a member of the ANU staff with an established interest in the Drill Hall Gallery and the ANU Art Collection

 - the President of the Friends of the Drill Hall Gallery